Skip to main content

 Used by: Ethereum (since "The Merge", September 2022)

-PoS throws out the competition entirely and replaces it with a lottery weighted by skin in the game.
+PoS throws out the competition entirely and replaces it with a weighted lottery.

 But this raises a problem: since validators don't spend electricity, what stops them from voting on multiple competing chains at once to maximize their reward?
 This is known as the "Nothing at Stake" problem — and it was one of the biggest early criticisms of PoS.